david-schmidt/KEGS-upstream/README.kegs.txt

 If your display is not using shared memory, audio defaults to off unless you override it with "-audio 1".

+Mockingboard emulation is just for the AY8913 sound chip, not for the SC01 speech chip.
+To use the Mockingboard, you must do Ctrl-Cmd-ESC to get to the IIgs control panel, select Control Panel, then Slots, then set slot 4 to "Your card".
+Make sure you press return.
+Then get out, and then do Ctrl-Cmd-Reset to restart KEGS (and make the change take effect).

 SCC (Serial Port) emulation:
 ---------------------------